jonathan-oh-89/hud-data/README.md

 # hud-data

 This repo pulls together FHA mortgage foreclosure and delinquency data from HUD.
-It also, pulls median home values from zillow and calculates the quarterly change.
+It also pulls median home values from zillow and calculates the quarterly change.
 The three data sets are joined on the county fips id and quarterly date.